| Version: | 2.1.0 |

 ~torrent_info ();

-file_storage const& files () const;
+file_storage const& layout () const;

 std::vector<sha1_hash> similar_torrents () const;